-Practical Tips to Overcome Those Barriers and Start Self-Care
+Practical Tips to Overcome The Barriers and Start Self-Care

 We are offering these practical tips to help you identify and re-write the messages you tell yourself about why you don’t need self-care.
 Your challenge is to pick one or two of these tips to start new messaging and new habits.
 This list is inspired by the recent CreatingaFamily.org podcast, Taking Care of Yourself When Parenting Harder to Parent Kids.

 Start by telling yourself that you are worthy of care and that it is okay – even good! – to engage in self-care.
-If you must, say it out loud, a few times a day, until you believe it.
+If you must, say it aloud a few times a day until you believe it.
 We’ve included a couple of scripts to help you change the messaging in your head.

 - I am worth taking care of.